CartoDB/carto-api-client/CONTRIBUTING.md

 yarn dev
 ```

-After running `yarn dev`, a browser window will open with links to examples.
-Local URL will be `localhost:5173`, or may use another available port number.
+After running `yarn dev`, a browser window will open with links each example.
+The local URL will generally be `localhost:5173`.

-Tests, coverage, and other developmen-related scripts are defined in `package.json#scripts`.
+To run tests, coverage, or a linter:

 ```bash
 # run tests once